 [Section 138 inserted by No. 42 of 1999 s.
 6; amended by No. 28 of 2003 s.
 158.]

+138AA.
+Application of Financial Management Act 2006 and Auditor General Act 2006 to moneys received by Commissioner

+(1) In this section —

+Department has the same meaning as in section 39A.

+(2) For the purposes of the Financial Management Act 2006 and the Auditor General Act 2006, moneys received by the Commissioner of Police under this Act or another written law are moneys received by the Department.

+[Section 138AA inserted by No. 12 of 2011 s.
+5.]

 138A.
 Regulations

 (1) The Governor may make regulations, not inconsistent with this Act, prescribing all matters that by this Act, are required or permitted to be prescribed, or that are necessary or convenient to be prescribed for carrying out or giving effect to this Act.